Hectorrrra/Makai/README.md

 My role as a software engineer was to implement the functionality of the blogs admin form as well as the stands form I was required to handle all the coding from the backend to the frontend for blogs while with stands I just took care for the frontend.
 Below is a list of the actions I took to accomplish my responsibilities.

-●Implemented content management for Blogs.
+● Implemented content management for Blogs.
 Providing the user with ability to sort, filter, paginate & manage their blog content.

 ● Developed a form using React and Formik to create blog posts and new stands with validation and error handling.